rasmus-kirk/website/articles/2024-07-24_dont-use-nixos/index.md

 keywords: [nix, nixos, linux]
 ---

+> You're on vacation and you wish to get some food.
+You find a restaurant,
+> Ubuntu — an unusual name, perhaps African — but it's right next to your
+> hotel.
+You enjoy the food, and feeling emboldened, you decide to try more
+> places.
+You venture further out, trying different restaurants like Popos and
+> Arch.
+Sure, each time the accent is a little heavier and harder to understand,
+> but it's manageable.
+>
+> Finally, one day, you venture further than before and find a charming
+> little place called Nixos.
+Greek, perhaps?
+No problem, you think.
+After your
+> difficulties at Arch’s, this should be a piece of cake.
+But you quickly
+> realize not a single person there speaks a word of English, not even Google
+> Translate can save you.
+Desperately, you try to order anything, but nothing
+> comes out right.
+Humbled, you walk back, cursing the restaurant for your
+> terrible experience.

-I feel like a lot of people tend to view [NixOS](https://nixos.org/) as "just another distro", and therefore tend to jump straight from Ubuntu/Arch/whatever into NixOS, only to then immediately start complaining that the learning curve is essentially one big wall.
-It has certainly been my own experience, but I will argue that there are better ways.
+Many people tend to view [NixOS](https://nixos.org/) as "just another distro", and therefore tend to jump straight from Ubuntu/Arch/whatever into NixOS, only to then immediately start complaining that the learning curve is essentially one big wall.
+It has certainly been my own experience, but I will argue that there are better ways to approach it.

-Nix is definitely not an all or nothing.
+Nix is definitely not an all-or-nothing.
 It essentially functions as a swiss army knife that addresses the problem of:

 > _"software runs on computer A, now make it run the same way on computer B"_